tomdaweiqq/drupal-gratis-theme/README.txt

 Gratis 2 is a responsive Drupal 7 HTML5 theme designed and developed by Danny Englander (Twitter: @Danny_Englander).
-Gratis 2.0 has been re-architected from the ground up using LibSass, Neat, Boubon, and Grunt.
+Gratis 2.0 has been re-architected from the ground up using LibSass, Susy, Boubon, and Grunt.

 Gratis is aimed at users who want to get a nice looking theme up and running in short order, but may not want to take the time to create a sub-theme